 Inappropriate Use of Technology in Class

 Ringing and/or vibrating cell phones in class disrupt my concentration and that of your fellow students, inevitably lowering the quality of the learning environment.
 If your cell phone goes off in class, I reserve the right to impose penalties to your grade or to ask you to leave the classroom, as I deem appropriate.
-If your cell phone disrupts my thought process as I am teaching, I may call a “class break” of five minutes in order to recover from the distraction.
-It is in your interest to remember that you will have deprived your fellow classmates of five minutes of my teaching time.
+If your cell phone disrupts my thought process as I am teaching, I may call a “class break” in order to recover from the distraction.
+It is in your interest to remember that you will have deprived your fellow classmates of this class time.

 If you have a computer or smart phone in the classroom, it will be very tempting to check your e-mail, read Facebook, or generally surf the web for purposes unrelated to the class.
 Resist.
 If I catch you engaged in these activities, I reserve the right to impose penalties to your grade or ask you to leave the classroom, as I deem appropriate.
 Please be aware that this has the same effect on my teaching as cell phones and may also trigger the “class break” response.